colinta/SublimeTransposeCharacter/README.md

 Commands
 --------

-`transpose_character`: Swaps two charaters, reverses a selection, or swaps two lines.
+`transpose_character`: Swaps two characters, reverses a selection, or swaps two lines.

 The behavior of `transpose_character` changes depending on the location of the cursor.